camillavk/BattleShips/README.md

 ### Task

-In Week 2, we built back-end logic for Battleships using OOD in Ruby.
+In Week 2, [Tim](https://github.com/scully87), [Hadi](https://github.com/Schlap), [Camilla](https://github.com/camillavk), and [Denise](https://github.com/deniseyu) built back-end logic for Battleships using OOD in Ruby.
 In Week 3, our task was to build a playable frontend in Sinatra.

 ### Technologies